ronister/Retail-Statistics-Project/README.md

 1. All the dates in "purchases1000.txt" file are from the same day - 2012-01-01.
 2. In order to have different dates, we create lists of RANDOM dates and times.
 3. We set dates and times into the purchase objects using the Purchase method set_date_and_time().

+In this project we use the following modules/components:
+- OOP Classes
+- textual interface - input() function and exception handling
+- tkinter GUI module.
+- csv, datetime, random and re modules.
+- List comprehensions, dictionaries, sorting with lambda etc.
+- a bit of pandas and matplotlib - just to generate 2 pie charts